timsetsfire/timsetsfire.github.io/_posts/2018-08-26-neural-networks-from-scratch-2.markdown

 ## Broadcasting

-I really like how ND4J handles broadcasting - it doesn't!
-There are methods available to handle this, `addRowVector`, `mulRowVector`, `subRowVector`, and `divRowVector`.
-These will be used a lot when we write our framework.
-There are similar operations for column vectors.
-Moreover, there are inplace versions available, for example `addiRowVector`.
+I really like how ND4J handles broadcasting.
+There are specific methods available for this including `addRowVector`, `addColumnVector` as well as the multiplication, division and subtraction analogs.
+In place versions are also available, for example `addiRowVector`These will be used a lot when we write our framework.

 ## Matrix Multiplication

 Given two objects, `x` and `y`, of type `INDArray`, that have shapes which make them compatible for matrix mutliplication, we can matrix multiply via